How to Plan Your Own Tibetan Trekking Adventure

 Where to Go

 A good trekking guidebook to Tibet is essential, and is one item you'll have to bring from home or buy in Nepal.
 English-language Tibet trekking guidebooks are not available in Tibet or elsewhere in China.
 If you find yourself in Tibet without a book, you may be able to track one down at a local trekking agency or outdoor store and photocopy some pages from it.
-Two books and a website that stand out as useful sources of information on Tibetan trekking are:
+One book that stands out as a useful source of information on Tibetan trekking is the Lonely Planet Tibet, a guide written by four authors, with a preface by the Dalai Lama himself.
+The book features 55 maps, 100 listed monasteries, and a special chapter on trekking.
+There are many websites on trekking in Tibet, but most are for tours or via guides, so if you want to travel independently, you may glean information from the websites and the operators.

 There is very little tourist infrastructure away from the beaten path, and you'll need a tent, a sleeping bag, and a stove to stay warm and well fed.
 All of these things can be purchased or rented in Lhasa, though quality may vary.
 White gas for western liquid fuel stoves is not available in Lhasa, though pressurized fuel canisters for canister stoves are found everywhere.
 Owners of multi-fuel stoves capable of burning regular unleaded will find gas stations in Lhasa.
 Ration 4-6 ounces of liquid fuel per person, per trekking day.
 One 8 oz pressurized canister is enough for two people for three days of trekking.